Christian ethics: Paul

-Some older scholarship saw Paul's moral instruction as separate from his theology, saying his ethic was adopted from Hellenist philosophy and was therefore not a specifically Christian ethic.
+Some older scholarship saw Paul's moral instruction as separate from his theology, saying his ethic was adopted from Hellenist philosophy.
 Modern scholarship has broken up these old paradigms.
 "Christianity began its existence as one among several competing Jewish sects or movements.
 Judaism was not one thing, either in Judea and Galilee or in the Diaspora, nor were the boundaries among the varieties of Judaism fixed or impermeable".
-Paul's writings reflect a mix of Hellenism and Judaism and Christianity.
+Paul's writings reflect this mix.

 He called himself a "Hebrew of Hebrews" but he did so in fluent Greek.
-He avoided the high Atticistic Greek style of rhetoric, but invented his own style of rhetoric by making "recognizable, sophisticated and original use of the strategies common to the [Greco-Roman] orators".
-He employed Jewish strategies for interpretation, and used the traditions for reading Jewish scriptures, including the apocalyptic ones, both sectarian and what would later be rabbinic, but he was also aware of the Greco-Roman philosophical discussions of his day.
-He mixed things that modern scholars have seen as unmixable, changing key elements within a given Jewish/Hellenist paradigm, transforming those elements into something uniquely Christian.
+He avoided the high Atticistic Greek style of rhetoric but invented his own by making use of the strategies of the Greco-Roman orators.
+He employed Jewish strategies for interpretation and used the Jewish traditions for reading the apocalyptic scriptures including the sectarian and what would later be the rabbinic ones.
+But he was also aware of the Greco-Roman philosophical discussions of his day.
+He mixed things that modern scholars have seen as unmixable, changing and transforming key elements within the Jewish/Hellenist paradigm into something uniquely Christian.

 Paul's theological and apocalyptic views form the foundation of his ethical views, and the foundation of Paul's theology is the cross of Christ.
 When the Corinthian church begins in-fighting, Paul responds by saying they have abandoned their core teachings: the cross and the centrality of God.
-These were the themes that formed the foundation of Paul's preaching.
-The cross informs Paul's ethic theologically, eschatologically and christologically, reconciling people to God but also summoning them to service.
+These were the themes that formed the foundation of all of Paul's preaching.
+The cross informs Paul's ethic theologically, eschatological, and Christologically, reconciling people to God but also summoning them to service.

 "Paul has more to say about human nature [and ethical behavior] than any other early Christian author", and Paul holds up the cross as motivation for ethical conduct.
-Practicing the cross by living with the self crucified is associated in 1 Corinthians and Ephesians with Christian unity, self-sacrifice, and the Christian's future hope.
+Practicing the cross by living with the self, crucified, is associated in 1 Corinthians and Ephesians with Christian unity, self-sacrifice, and the Christian's future hope.
 "The cross is increasingly recognized as providing a general foundation for Christian ethics".